gregogolla/investrak-iicdocs/savings.md

 ## Accessing the savings module

-To access the savings module, click on the `Savings` Link from the navigation menu.
+To access the savings module, click on the navigation menu as follows: `User Menu` ->`My Activity` -> `Savings` Link from the navigation menu.

 ![alt text](images/3.1.1_Savings_Menu.png "Savings menu")